temach/reports/CIA-LAB-2-Booting.md

 -rwx------ 1 root root 1334816 Aug 19 13:22 shimx64.efi
 ```

 From the above we can guess that probably grubx64.efi is responsible for bootloading Ubuntu.
-This program is GRUB ported to UEFI platform (source: https://wiki.osdev.org/GRUB#GRUB_for_UEFI)
+This program is GRUB ported to UEFI (its not really a full platform, but it is a different execution environment) (source: https://wiki.osdev.org/GRUB#GRUB_for_UEFI)

 The last piece of the puzzle is understanding how UEFI firmware decides which UEFI OS loader to execute (when there are multiple OS installed and hence multiple UEFI OS loaders present).
 This question is addressed by a bootmanager.